eytanfb/vision/README.md

 ## Ideas

-- [ ] Be able to create a task with a name
 - [ ] Weekly retrospective
 - [ ] Upcoming week view
-- [ ] Add icons for tasks
+- [x] Add icons for tasks
+- [x] Be able to create a task with a name
 - [x] Sort files by progress completion
 - [x] Make the view like gobang
 - [x] Create standup automatically on launch for the day if it doesn't exist